JohT/johtizen/docs/_posts/2021-02-07-continuous-integration-javascript.markdown

 ```

 This action will run the previously introduced chain of commands in separate, traceable named steps.
-`npm install` needs to be the first command.
+`npm ci` needs to be the first command.
 It loads all dependencies that are described inside `package.json`.
 Without it you may encounter "command not found" error messages.

 `coverage-badge` is missing by intention, since it updates `README.md`.
 This is not practical, since